The subtle evolution of technology

 Don’t fly in the face of progress

 Recently we’ve seen the proliferation of drones fulfilling a commercial purpose with Domino’s and Amazon adopting them as delivery drivers.
-Could this mean they’re the technology we’re most likely to integrate into FM in the near future?
+Could this mean they’re the technology we’re most likely to integrate into Facilities Management in the near future?

 Drones.
 Your eye in the sky